adambard/learnxinyminutes-docs/opengl.html.markdown

 ```
 You can find the current code here: [OpenGL - 1](https://pastebin.com/W8jdmVHD).
 ## More VBO's and Color
-Ofcourse being only able to draw everything in one color in a bit boring so let's
-define some colors.
+Let's create another VBO for some colors.
 ```cpp
 std::vector<float> colorData {
 	1.0f, 0.0f, 0.0f,